repete14/CLItools/README.md

 2) When prompted, enter the following:
     1) JCX URI/namespace
     2) The region (either 'us' or 'eu')
-3) Details for the login credentials, and command to be used will be printed out.
-    1) Enter the password when prompted
-    2) Perform whatever tasks you intend, while in the psql prompt
+3) Perform whatever tasks you intend, while in the psql prompt
-    3) Enter "\q" to quit psql prompt, and continue
+4) Enter "\q" to quit psql prompt, and continue

 ## AWS log gathering script:
 ###### logGathererAWS.py